-TGbe editor: Please update the contents of this subclause as shown below:
+TGbe editor: Please update the contents of this subclause as shown below:(#13873)

 A recipient MLD shall maintain a single common receive reordering buffer for each <peer MLD, TID> tuple under a block ack agreement, independent of the number of links that are setup.
 The receive reordering buffer shall be responsible for reordering MSDUs or A-MSDUs so that MSDUs or A-MSDUs are eventually passed up to the next MAC process in the order of received sequence number.
 It shall also be responsible for identifying and discarding duplicate frames (i.e., frames that have the same sequence number as a currently buffered frame) that are part of this block ack agreement.
 It shall maintain its own state independent of the scoreboard context control to perform this reordering as specified in 10.25.6.6 (Receive reordering buffer control operation).
 Each received MPDU shall be analyzed by the scoreboard context control as well as by the receive reordering buffer control.
-A recipient MLD may have independent scoreboard context control in each setup link during partial state operation for each <peer MLD, TID> tuple under a block ack agreement.
+For each <peer MLD, TID> tuple under a block ack agreement, a recipient MLD shall have one or both of the following modes of operation:

+Maintain an independent scoreboard context control in each setup link only using partial state operation.
+The bitmap corresponding to each scoreboard context control shall have the same size WinSizeR, which is set to the smaller of BitmapLength and buffer size indicated in the ADDBA Response frame.

+Have a common (single) scoreboard context control maintained by the MLD using either partial state or full state operation.